PrefectHQ/ControlFlow/docs/examples/examples-guide.md

 - Present the main implementation code in a clear, well-commented Python code block.
 - If there are multiple variations or approaches, present them sequentially, explaining the differences between each approach.
 - Use type hints and follow PEP 8 style guidelines in the code.
-- Import `controlflow as cf` at the beginning of each code block.
+- Import `controlflow as cf` at the beginning of each code block so it can be copied directly.
+- Do not create agents unless you are demonstrating a specific feature (e.g. LLM selection, instructions, reusable tools, etc.)
+- Try to write code that is as short as possible while still being clear and demonstrating the feature.
+- Only use a flow if your tasks need to share history, otherwise just use a single task
+- Do not import Dict or List from typing; use builtin dict or list instead

 ## 5. Usage Examples